Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 They say we eat with our eyes first.
 In this case, Gimbap trumps all other foods.
 It is one of those Korean dishes that looks too pretty to eat once it’s finished.

-Gimbap (also called Kimbap) is mainly known as Korean Sushi due to its uncanny visual resemblance to the Japanese delicacy, but the similarities end there.
+Gimbap (also called Kimbap) is often called Korean Sushi due to its striking visual resemblance to the Japanese delicacy, but the similarities end there.
 Gimbap is a Korean-style Seaweed Rice Roll.

 Seasoned short-grain white rice, sweet pickled radish, and other versatile fillings are carefully wrapped into tight rolls using a dried seaweed (gim) sheet.

 Then, it is sliced into bite-sized circles.
-Before serving, it is topped with white sesame seeds and often accompanied by dipping sauce or Kimchi as a side dish.
+Before serving, it is topped with white sesame seeds and often accompanied by a dipping sauce or Kimchi.

 Gimbap is a food you can never have enough of because of the limitless stuffing options.
 This dish is also a brilliant way to use up leftovers.
-Gimbap is a popular snack that can be enjoyed in many settings: as takeout meals, on picnics, hiking, and even as a party appetizer, owing to its aesthetics and convenience of portability.
+Gimbap is a popular snack that can be enjoyed in many settings: as takeout, on picnics, while hiking, and even as a party appetizer, owing to its aesthetic appeal and portability.

 46. Dubu Jorim (두부조림)

 Dubu Jorim is a spicy braised tofu dish.
-For vegetarian Koreans, this is the go-to dish.
+For vegetarians in Korea, this is the go-to dish.

-To make Dubu Jorim, tofu is lightly seared and braised in a savory and spicy soy-based sauce before pan-fried with caramelized onions, garlic, and green onions.
+To make Dubu Jorim, tofu is lightly seared and braised in a savory, spicy soy-based sauce, then pan-fried with caramelized onions, garlic, and green onions.

 The crispness of the vegetables, the softness of the tofu, and the sauce’s spice create a perfect assortment of flavors in this quick-to-whip-up, one-pan dish.

 It is also a popular option for school lunches.
-It is commonly served over rice or noodles when eaten as a meal.
+It is commonly served over rice or noodles as a main dish.

 47. Galbijjim (갈비찜)